 Feedback is critical to PACE, and a driver for the Quality Assessment & Improvement Program.
 Grievances (complaints) are expected and viewed as positive.
-Each PACE program must maintain log grievance that identifies grievances and the PACE response and resolution to those grievances.
+Each PACE must maintain program grievance that log identifies grievances and the PACE response and resolution to those grievances.
 Grievances are tracked, analyzed and trended.
 The information is used to improve quality of care.
-The PACE staff and partnership team view contracted providers partners in this process and expect that grievances voiced to our contracted providers are part of the grievance process in all settings.
+The PACE staff and partnership team contracted providers view partners in this process and expect grievances voiced to our contracted providers are part of the grievance process in all settings.